"It may not be an artistic masterpiece, but everybody in football is keen to get their hands on it."

 - The current UEFA Champions League trophy stands 73.5cm tall and weighs 7.5kg.

 - A rule introduced in 1968/69 stipulates that the cup becomes the property of any club who win the competition five times or three years in a row.
 The club then start a new cycle from zero.
-Real Madrid, Ajax, Bayern München, Milan, Liverpool and Barcelona all have an original in their trophy rooms.
+Real Madrid, Ajax, Bayern München, Milan, Liverpool and Barcelona all have a version in their trophy rooms.
+The rule was changed ahead of 2008/09, with the original trophy remaining with UEFA and the clubs awarded a replica.

 - The current trophy is the fifth version of the current design.
-It was commisioned by UEFA General Secretary Hans Bangerter after Real Madrid were allowed to keep the original in 1967.
+It was commissioned by UEFA General Secretary Hans Bangerter after Real Madrid were allowed to keep the original in 1967.

 - It was designed and made in Berne (near UEFA's then headquarters) by Jürg Stadelmann.